tanmay-pro/SimpleRA/README.md

 ### Logger

-Every function call is logged in file names "log"
+Every function call is logged in a file named "log"